 Arbitration sounds like a term you might have found in a union dispute a few decades ago, but it is more and more common in the business world.
-You'll run across it in employment contracts, credit card agreements, and retail contracts all the time, so it's good to know what it means and how arbitration works.
-In particular, you may have seen a mandatory arbitration clause in a contract.
+You'll run across it in employment contracts, credit card agreements, and retail contracts all the time, so it's good to know what it means and how it works.

-Arbitration is a form of alternative dispute resolution (ADR), used in place of litigation in the hope of settling a dispute without the cost and time of going to court.
-Litigation is a court-based process that involves a decision that is binding on both parties and a process of appealing the decision.
+Arbitration is a form of alternative dispute resolution (ADR), used in place of litigation (going to court) in the hope of settling a dispute without the cost and time of a court cage Litigation is a court-based process that involves a decision that is binding on both parties and a process of appealing the decision.

 Arbitration is often confused with mediation, which is an informal process of bringing in a third party who goes between the disputing parties to help them settle a dispute.
-The mediation process is not binding on the parties The mediator meets with the parties for discussion, but the mediator does not impose a settlement.
+Mediating is a voluntary process, and it's not binding on the parties The mediator meets with the parties for discussion, but the mediator does not impose a settlement.
 The mediator tries to bring the parties together by discussion and caucusing (separate discussions).

 Typically, arbitration begins when two parties agree to settle their dispute through arbitration.
 The decision may also have been made for them by the addition of an arbitration clause to a contract that both parties have signed.